visit-dav/visit/src/doc/data_into_visit/CreatingDatabasePlugin.rst

 This subtle difference in how certain metadata is accessed by VisIt_ must be observed by an *MTMD* plugin in order for it to return spatial and data extents.

 The method arguments for the *GetAuxiliaryData* method may vary somewhat depending on whether your database reader plugin is based on the *STSD*, *STMD*, *MTSD*, *MTMD* interfaces.
-There is an extra integer argument for the time-state if your plugin is *MT* and there is another integer argument for the domain if your plugin is *MD*.
+There is an extra integer argument for the timestate if your plugin is *MT* and there is another integer argument for the domain if your plugin is *MD*.
 Those differences aside, the *GetAuxiliaryData* method always accepts the name of a variable, a string indicating the type of data being requested, a pointer to optional data required by the type of auxiliary data being requested, and a return reference for a destructor function that will be responsible for freeing resources for the returned data.
 The variable name that VisIt_ passes to the *GetAuxiliaryData* method is the name of a variable such as those passed to the *GetVar* method when VisIt_ wants to read a variable's data.